Saturday, March 25, 2023

-Additionally, if you intend to sell tires for automobiles on public roads, then you will need a Dealer in Tires (DIT) license from the Department of Motor Vehicles (DMV).
-This can be obtained by submitting an application form along with a fee and proof of insurance.
-Additionally, some states require an inspection of the premises before granting a DIT license.
+Additionally, you need a Dealer in Tires (DIT) license from the Department of Motor Vehicles (DMV) if you want to sell tires for cars on public roads.
+You can get this by completing an application form, a fee, and documentation of your insurance.
+Additionally, prior to issuing a DIT license, some states need a property inspection.
 Before opening your tire shop it is important to check with both state and local authorities regarding all applicable regulations for doing so.

 Zoning Requirements